Residential and Commercial Real Estate

 Part One

 Drafting a binding rent contract agreement follows a seven-step preparation sequence.
-Each step closes a category of ambiguity that becomes a litigation cost when the relationship breaks down.
-The same discipline that animates a thorough how to write a loan contract agreement walkthrough, of the kind covered in the related loan agreement document template guide, applies here: every party, every dollar, every date, every duty, expressed in terms a court can read off the page.
+Each step closes a category of ambiguity that becomes a litigation cost when the relationship breaks down — a missing security-deposit cap, an undefined late fee, a vague premises description, an unstated notice period.
+The goal is the same at every step: every party, every dollar, every date, and every duty expressed in terms a court can read off the page.

 The framework below applies to residential, commercial, and lease-to-own instruments.
 The Restatement (Second) of Contracts § 1 defines a contract as a promise that the law will enforce.
 For residential leases, the federal lead-based paint disclosure rule (42 U.S.C. § 4852d) attaches at signing for pre-1978 housing, and the Fair Housing Act sets the screening boundaries.
 The seven steps below produce that promise in the form a court will recognize.
 Even a plain-language simple contract agreement for a roommate sublet should hit each step in some form.